-- a) Large purchasing organizations public and private sector; - b) Banks and alternative financial institutions; - c) State, county or city governments; - d) Chambers of commerce or trade associations; - e) U.S. Export Assistance Projects and Procurement Technical Assistance Projects; - f) Small Business Development Projects; - g) Community development corporations; - h) Technology-based economic development organizations; - i) Advanced Manufacturing organizations and firms; and - j) Other organizations interested in furthering the growth and global competitiveness of MBEs. - 6.
+- a) Large purchasing organizations public and private sector; - b) Banks and alternative financial institutions; - c) State, county or city governments; - d) Chambers of commerce or trade associations; - e) U.S. Export Assistance Projects and Procurement Technical Assistance Projects; - f) Small Business Development Projects; - g) Community development corporations; - h) Technology-based economic development organizations; - i) Global Supply Chain or international manufacturing organizations and firms; and - j) Other organizations interested in furthering the growth and global competitiveness of MBEs. - 6.
 The Project and/or the Project operator may engage in Advocacy efforts to promote MBEs and/or the MBE community with Federal, state and local governments, as well as private sector entities for the purpose of expanding business opportunities, financings and teaming.